thalsi/Angualr-12/README.md

 - HTTP is a protocol (protocol is systm rule that define how data is exchanged)
 - OSI modal Application layout
-- http -Hyper Text Transfer Protocol
+- http - Hyper Text Transfer Protocol
 - communication between web clients and servers
 - Table Of Contents